-I always love this time of year.
-Really, the days between October 31st and February 15th are what I live for.
+I love the time of year between October 31st and February 15th.
+Those days are what I live for.
 When the weather gets colder and the sky looks sharper I start feeling different inside.
 I start thinking about what I’m grateful for.

 This flood of memories causes me to keenly feel gratitude during this time.
 I change my mantra from things I can do and make it things I’m grateful for.